shawnsandy/pagekit/README.md

 ```

 * `-tag=public` publishes your pagekit public assets / files to `/public/`
 * `-tag=views` publishes your views to `vendor\pagekit`
 * `-tag=config` publishes `config\pagekit` to `config`

 ### Usage

-Once install correctly you should be able to goto  `http://yoursite.app/pagekit`
+Once installed correctly you should be able to goto  `http://yoursite.app/pagekit`

 ### Contributing